Spokane and Inland Empire Railroad: Spokane, Coeur d'Alene and Palouse

-According to the Spokane Spokesman-Review, the Spokane and Inland Empire was folded into the Great Northern Railway in 1929.
-Spokane Traction and its competing passenger lines operated by Washington Water Power were merged in 1922, forming Spokane United Railways.
-This company began a slow conversion to bus service, ending electric rail operations in 1936.
-The last electric line run to Moscow was recorded in April, 1939, and the last electric line run to Coeur d'Alene came in July, 1940.
+According to the Spokane Spokesman-Review, the Spokane and Inland Empire was folded into the Great Northern Railway in 1927.
+The last electric line run to Moscow was recorded in April 1939, and the last electric line run to Coeur d'Alene came in July 1940.

 In his history of the Spokane and Inland Empire, author Clive Carter asserts that although the interurban lines were financially unstable and expensive to operate, the outright purchase was warranted due to the large traffic the lines fed into the Great Northern system.
 This thinking led Hill to his purchase of the lines in 1909.
 However, following the Burlington Northern Railroad merger of 1970, the old interurban system was unprofitable and/or redundant (much of it was paralleled by routes of the former Northern Pacific Railway) and the Spokane and Inland Empire system was scrapped almost in its entirety between 1970 and 1985.